 • More Unusual Accordions on Thursday June 17, 2021, 2021, 5-8 pm

-This workshop covers the folding of three more unusual kinds of accordions: a pentagonal, an octagonal, and a circular/torodial accordion.
-Covers and wrapper options will also be discussed.
-In the workshop, Unusual Accordions, three other forms are covered: a triangular, a spiral, and a hexagonal accordion.
+This workshop covers the folding of three more unusual (non-rectangular) kinds of accordions: a pentagonal, an octagonal, and a circular/toroidal accordion.
+We’ll discuss covers and wrapper options for these as well, and make some if time allows.
+Our focus will be on making models that participants can use as reference for making more after the workshop.
+These forms rely on folding rather than hinging paper.
+In the workshop, Unusual Accordions, other forms are covered: triangular, spiral, and hexagonal accordions.
 Each workshop is stand-alone and can be taken in any order.
 No advanced math is required.
 To register: http://www.library.fau.edu/depts/spc/JaffeCenter/workshops/unusual_accordians_2.php

 Workshops through Morgan Conservatory, Cleveland, OH:

 • Moving Circles: Volvelles on Tuesday June 22, 2021, 6-8 pm

 Volvelles, sometimes known as wheel charts, are the focus of this workshop.
 These structures have been used in historic books, in promotional materials, and in devices to aid computation.
 Two or more circles turn to show information through cut out windows.
 This workshop covers a basic version of a volvelle and discussion of variations and ideas about incorporating content.
 Volvelles are fun to make as cards, personalized gifts or to include in artist books.
 To register:

 Workshops through Maine Media Workshops & College, Rockport, ME: